Blue and white pottery: Direct Chinese imitations

+Dutch tile with an image of a Polish nobleman.
+Dated around 1640.
+Collection of the Krzywda-Kierzkowski family.

 Patterns

 The plate shown in the illustration (left) is decorated, using transfer printing, with the famous willow pattern and was made by Royal Stafford; a factory in the English county of Staffordshire.
 Such is the persistence of the willow pattern that it is difficult to date the piece shown with any precision; it is possibly quite recent but similar wares have been produced by English factories in huge numbers over long periods and are still being made today.
 The willow pattern, said to tell the sad story of a pair of star-crossed lovers, was an entirely European design, though one that was strongly influenced in style by design features borrowed from Chinese export porcelains of the 18th century.
 The willow pattern was, in turn, copied by Chinese potters, but with the decoration hand painted rather than transfer-printed.